datacamp/courses-introduction-to-python/chapter2.md

 test_object("bed", undefined_msg = msg, incorrect_msg = msg)
 test_object("bath", undefined_msg = msg, incorrect_msg = msg)

 test_object("house", incorrect_msg = "You didn't assign the correct value to `house`.
 Have another look at the instructions.
 Extend the list of lists so it incorporates a list for each pair of room name and room area.
-Mind the order and typo's!")
+Mind the order and typos!")

 test_function("print", 1, incorrect_msg = "For the first printout, just print out the value of `house` like this: `print(house)`.")